BBaysinger/bb-portfolio/deploy-lagoon/README.md

-# Lagoon Deployment Strategy (formerly Blue/Green)
+# Lagoon Deployment Strategy (Prototype / formerly Blue/Green)

 Lagoon is the deployment strategy introduced on 2025‑11‑14 (commit `9dc62eef`).
 It layers a candidate instance alongside the active instance to enable safer promotions, reduced downtime, and easier rollback.
 (Previously referred to as Blue/Green.)

-> This README isolates all Lagoon‑specific concepts so the legacy single‑instance deployment docs (`deploy/DEPLOYMENT.md`) can remain lean.
-When working only on the classic path you can ignore this file.
+> This README isolates all Lagoon‑specific concepts so the current single‑instance deployment docs (`deploy/DEPLOYMENT.md`) can remain lean.
+When working only on the single-instance path you can ignore this file.

 ## Goals